|

 A dozen large birds nest Easter cookies sitting on a parchment lined sheet.

-These Easter cookies are really cute, so instead of placing them inside my regular cookie jar I dug out my clear glass mason jar and made a little arrangement on the counter beside my coffee pot.
-My family saw them right away and dug in.
-You know they’re good when you hear, “You’re going to ruin your dinner”.
+These Easter cookies are really cute, so instead of putting them in my usual cookie jar, I set them out in a clear glass mason jar on the counter beside the coffee pot.
+My family spotted them right away and dug in.
+You know they’re good when you hear, “You’re going to ruin your dinner.”

 A large clear glass cookie jar full of Easter cookies.
 With a Easter sign that says Easter treats with an arrow.

-To freeze your no bake easter cookies, give them plenty of time to cool to room temperature and set.
-Wrap your cookie sheet covered in cookies in clear plastic wrap and freeze as they are for a couple of hours.
-You can then place them in a plastic airtight container with parchment paper (wax paper) between the layers.
-They freeze very well and store for up to six months.
+To freeze these no-bake Easter cookies, let them cool completely and set first.
+Wrap the cookie sheet tightly with plastic wrap and freeze for a couple of hours, then transfer the cookies to an airtight container with parchment paper between the layers.
+They freeze well and can be stored for up to six months.

 The Easter season, like all other holidays, tends to be a very busy time for Moms.
 I hope you find this recipe the perfect Easter treat that you can whip together to save some time.